datacoves/dbt-coves/dbt_coves/index.rst

      - Postgres
    * - profile.yml generation
      - ✅ Tested
-     - ❌ Not tested
+     - 🕥 In progress
      - ❌ Not tested
      - ❌ Not tested
    * - sources generation
      - ✅ Tested
-     - ❌ Not tested
+     - 🕥 In progress
      - ❌ Not tested
      - ❌ Not tested